jebish/titanic-ml/README.md

 The dataset used is the Titanic Survival Dataset from [Kaggle - Titanic Dataset](https://www.kaggle.com/datasets/yasserh/titanic-dataset/data).

 It contains 12 features, including whether the passenger survived or not.
-However, some of the features aren't used and the data contains null values.
-All the preprocessing is done by data_loader.py.
+However, some of the features aren't used, and the data contains null values. data_loader.py does all the preprocessing.

 <h2>Features Used</h2>
 1. Pclass (Ticket Class)